 Located on the crest of the Blue Ridge Mountains of Western North Carolina, Stepp’s Hillcrest Orchard is a 70-acre working farm that has been in the Stepp family for almost 50 years now.

-The farm offers pick-your-own-sunflowers and zinnias, U-Pick grapes, and 21 different apple varieties you can pick straight from the tree.
+The farm offers pick-your-own-sunflowers and zinnias, U-Pick grapes, and 21 different apple picking varieties you can get straight from the tree.

-The Hendersonville pumpkin patch also allows visitors to pick pumpkins straight from the patch.
+The pumpkin patch in Henderson NC also allows visitors to pick pumpkins straight from the patch.

 On fall weekends there’s even more fun to be had there, with wagon rides through the orchard, an apple cannon, and a 5-acre corn maze.